0x346e3730/clauzier.dev/content/blog/hello-world.md

 ## Hello World ! 👋🏼

-This is a dummy blogpost while waiting for new ones to be published. 👀
+This is a dummy blogpost while waiting for new ones to be published, soon. 👀

 Make sure to follow me on my social medias that you can always find on the top right of the website.